roryokane/advent-of-code-solutions/advent-of-code-day-10/README.md

 For http://adventofcode.com/day/10.

-This project was based on [ocaml-boilerplate](https://github.com/yuanqing/ocaml-boilerplate), but the build system was modified to use `corebuild`, add a `run` build target, and remove the generation of test coverage reports.
+This project was based on [ocaml-boilerplate](https://github.com/yuanqing/ocaml-boilerplate), but the build system and project layout were heavily modified.
+I made the build system use `corebuild` so I could have multiple source files, I added a `run` build target, and I removed the generation of test coverage reports.
+Additionally, I moved the `.ml` files into `src/` and `test/` folders both for organization and to simplify the Makefile.

 ## Setup